Supporting Brain Function with Targeted Technologies

 It is influenced by the environment in which it exists.

-Used well, it may support the brain in doing what it is designed to do:
+Technologies when used well, may support the brain in doing what it is designed to do:

 References